riatelab/magrit/docs/en/team.md

 <VPTeamMembers size="small" :members="contributors" />

+The application was translated into Spanish by <a href="https://github.com/cvbrandoe">Carmen Brando</a> (École des Hautes Études en Sciences Sociales).

 Occasional contributions were also made by various users: RIATE members (or former members), ESR members and users.

-We thank them for their involvement and support :heart:.
+We thank them for their involvement and support :heart: